Matildevoldsen/FeedReader/README.md

 # FeedReader Testing

-This game is a part of my nano-degree from Udacity
+This game is a part of my nano-degree from Udacity.

+The Feedreader contains a menubar with dynamic loading links to a new feed.
+Beside that there's a list of articles, tutorials, and blog posts.

 This project tests everything from if the menu bar is clickable to the content has loaded.

 ## Test
 This project tests all of these functions:
 ### RSS Feed
 - URL is not empty.
 - URL is defined.